Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/04/copy-excel-to-csv-with-powershell.md

 tags:
     - Excel
     - PowerShell
+description: Automate converting Excel files to CSV with PowerShell.
+A simple script to save worksheets as CSV files without opening Excel.
 ---

 Having opened up the same Excel spreadsheet to save the data as a CSV for the third time, I wrote a PowerShell script to do it for me.